SteliosTsop/QF-image-segmentation-keras/README.md

 # Quantitative Fractography Image Segmentation

-The code presented in this repository was used for the generation of the results for the publication under the title: _" Toward quantitative fractography using convolutional neural networks "_
+This repository is created to present the training process and the predictions results that are published on the scientific research work: _" Toward quantitative fractography using convolutional neural networks "_.

-It is a modification of the code published at [image-segmentation-keras](https://github.com/divamgupta/image-segmentation-keras).
+The source code is a modification of the code published at [image-segmentation-keras](https://github.com/divamgupta/image-segmentation-keras), with the addition of some extra tools needed for the training process.